 Oral fluid (saliva) samples will only be collected from children.
 The study workers will play a video to show every pupil how to take the oral fluid (saliva) sample.
 This involves putting a small sponge into the mouth for two minutes to test for the virus and antibodies against the virus.

 Finger prick blood tests will only be collected from school staff.
 These tests will be self-administered on site at the school and instructions will be provided.
 These also test for the virus and antibodies against the virus.

 After testing, you will be asked to complete a follow up questionnaire online.
 An invitation will be sent to you within a few days after the tests have been collected.Back to table of contents

-Yes, after the first visit in the school we plan to arrange five more appointments, one at the end of Autumn term and two in each of the remaining two terms in the 2020 to 2021 school year.
+Yes, when schools return, we plan to arrange three more appointments during the academic year.
+These tests will be conducted at the school.
 These will be very similar to the initial round of testing described in Section 10.Back to table of contents

 The consent form and enrolment questionnaire should take less than 10 minutes to complete.